kchu14/Animator/Animator/resources/README.txt

 In regards to the visual view, we updated our list of shapes every tick, and utilized Java's Shape class to draw these images onto a canvas.

+We implemented our Editable view by creating a window that contained two panels.
+One of these panels was our visualGraphicsView output of the model, and the other view was the edit panel.
+This panel consisted of several buttons, fields, and lists, that each had some action associated with them in our controller.

+Our controller for the editable view is an actionListener that has an AnimatorModel and an EditableView.
+Since this controller is an action listener, it is able to take the input from the editable view and call methods that recreate our lists of keyframes.
+We chose to have our keyframes be constantly reproduced so that our ReadOnlyModel could be able to get those values and keep them immutable.
+We valued immutability for our read-only model higher than performance, but If we were to allow the model to be directly sent to the view and encourage mutation within that, it would be able to produce the larger files much more quickly.

 CHANGE LOG assignment 5-6
 - Removed function objects (commands) which were being used to manipulate shapes
 - Removed complex shape class which was unnecessary for assignments 5 and 6